Busting the Myths Around the Mercury Music Prize 2014

 That said, it’s etiquette among the judges to not ask each other which albums they voted for, and in their statement to us the organisers said: "There is absolutely no basis for any suggestion that the selection of the shortlist and winner is based on anything other than the views, opinions, discussions and votes of the judging panel.
 No one from the production company has any involvement as a judge – or any involvement in the judging panel's decisions or votes.
 Neither David [Wilkinson] or Dan [Ford], or anyone else involved with the production company, is a judge."

-Myth 10: The List of Judges Is Kept Secret Because There's Foul Play at Work
+Myth 10: The List of Judges Used to Be Kept Secret Because There's Foul Play at Work

 Not true.
-At all.
 They haven’t got a fucking clue what’s going on.
-The Mercury Prize doesn’t release the judges’ names because they don’t want them to get hassled/bribed/spat at, and the judges are thankful for that.
+The prize previously didn’t release judges’ names because it didn’t want them to get hassled/bribed/spat at.
+But no judge we spoke to had ever encountered any problems, making you wonder why it’s taken this long to make the list public.

 Myth 12: The Jazz and Classical Albums That End Up On the List Are "Token" Entries That Don’t Stand a Chance of Winning